 If you’ve spent any time at a range listening to people talk about how to shoot, it’s likely you have heard the terms sight alignment and sight picture.
 It’s also incredibly likely that whoever said those terms described them in ways that led you to believe they were the same thing.

 Well, my friends, they are not the same thing.

 Take a car for instance.
 Is the accelerator pedal and steering wheel the same thing?
 No?
 Aren’t those the items that “make the car move”?
 Now we’re getting to it.

-What is sight picture?
-Well, sight picture is proper sight alignment while aimed at the target you intend to shoot.
+Sight picture is proper sight alignment while aimed at the target you intend to shoot.
 That’s it.
-When it comes to marksmanship, the basic tenets (outside of trigger control, grip, stance, etc.) are lining up the sights so the weapon will hit where aimed and to get those sights aimed at what you want to hit.
-Sight alignment while aimed at your intended target = sight picture.
+When it comes to marksmanship, the basic tenets (outside of trigger control, grip, stance, etc.) are lining up the sights so the weapon will hit where aimed and get those sights aimed at what you want to hit.
+Sight alignment while aimed at your intended target equals sight picture.

 To ensure we are all using the right words to have this discussion, let’s cover sight alignment briefly.

 Before the advent of red dot sights and laser pointers, the only method for aiming a pistol was to use the iron sights.
 While these sights may physically differ depending on pistol and manufacturer, the general design features are a single post mounted over the top of the muzzle and a rear aperture mounted at the opposite end of the pistol from this post.

 The rear aperture can vary in design, but the general feature is a blade with a notch in the center.
 This notch is usually a ‘V’ or a square-d ‘U’, but can be almost any shape.